 Boniface grew up in this golden age of English monasteries.
-Three loves were cultivated in them: the monastic rule, actualized in liturgical prayer and assiduous study, fidelity to the holy apostle’s Peter and Paul, and a missionary passion for the conversion of peoples still pagan or re-cast in paganism on the European continent.
+Three loves were cultivated in them: the monastic rule, actualized in liturgical prayer and diligent study, fidelity to the holy apostle’s Peter and Paul, and a missionary passion for the conversion of peoples still pagan or re-cast in paganism on the European continent.

 Biography of Boniface